Blackbaud-SteveBrush/bbis-docs/content/bbi/actions/index.md

 <p class="alert alert-info">[Browse the examples](/bbi/examples/) before writing your customization.
 You may find some code you can borrow for your project.</p>

-If you cannot find an example application that meets your needs, you'll need to roll up your sleeves and write one from scratch.
+If you cannot find an example action that meets your needs, you'll need to roll up your sleeves and write one from scratch.

 ### An action generally follows this structure: